-The library loan policy is available at www.lib.msu.edu/circ
+The library loan policy is available at www.lib.msu.edu/circ (See also: General Student Regulation 4.00 and 5.00.)

 MOTOR VEHICLES

 If a vehicle is driven, parked or possessed on MSU property by a student, the MSU Police reminds you that the vehicle must be registered with the Parking Office, bearing a current and valid permit, as it is a condition of enrollment.